Giordano’s vs Lou Malnati’s: The Battle For Chicago’s Best Pizza Rages On

 Who has the best deep dish pizza in Chicago?
 Giordano’s or Lou Malnati’s?
 During our visit to Chicago, we visited both of these iconic pizzerias.
 In this post, we reveal what we liked about each and which we thought had the best Chicago deep dish pizza.

 Before our trip to Chicago, we did a little research to figure out what things we wanted to do and what places we wanted to see.
 We were only going to be there for the weekend so we wanted to make sure we had somewhat of a plan so that we maximized our time.
 At the top of the list?
-Eating deep dish pizza!
+Eating Chicago deep dish pizza!

-We tried the Magnificent Mile location of Giordano’s first and we immediately liked the vibe of the restaurant.
+There are multiple Giordano’s locations, but we tried the Magnificent Mile location of Giordano’s first and we immediately liked the vibe of the restaurant.
 It’s hard not to like it when there are phrases like “THOU SHALL EAT PIZZA – 11th COMMANDMENT” painted on the wall.

 We ordered a cheese pizza.
 We’re what we like to call “Pizza Purists” when it comes to pizza.
 Usually no other toppings, except the occasional pepperoni.

 When it arrived at our table and our server put the first slice on a plate, the first thing we noticed was all the cheese (our favorite part).
 It was frickin’ loaded with cheese!
 It did that whole stretchy thing that we love so much.
 The sauce was really good too.
 It was sweet, but not too sweet.
 We will say that we felt that the crust was a little lacking because it tasted pretty plain.
 However, there wasn’t too much crust anyways and the amount of cheese totally made up for it.